groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pptx.md

     enable: true
     title: "About GroupDocs.Comparison for Java API"
     content: |
-        Empower your Java applications with images and documents comparison features using [GroupDocs.Comparison for Java](https://products.groupdocs.com/comparison/java) API.
+        Empower your Java applications with images and documents comparison features using [GroupDocs.Comparison for Java](/comparison/java/) API.
 It helps you identify the differences within paragraphs, words, characters, shapes, even the text styles of the compared documents of same format, allows merging the changes and export to a final document.
 It supports comparing and merging a wide range of documents including PDF, Word, Excel worksheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings and image file formats without using any external library.

 ############################# Steps ############################
 steps:
     enable: true
     title_left: "Steps for Comparing PPTX Files in Java"
     content_left: |
-        [GroupDocs.Comparison](https://products.groupdocs.com/comparison/java) makes it easy for Java developers to compare PPTX files within their applications using a few lines of code.
+        [GroupDocs.Comparison](/comparison/java/) makes it easy for Java developers to compare PPTX files within their applications using a few lines of code.

-        *   Instantiate Comparer objectwith source document path or stream.
+        *   Instantiate **Comparer** object with source document path or stream.
         *   Call add method and specify target document path or stream.
         *   Call compare method.

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Comparison for Java APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environment: NetBeans, Intellij IDEA, Eclipse etc